somyatambi/cognitive-canvas-hackathon/ARCHITECTURE.md

 ---

-## Docker MCP Gateway Design
+## Docker Microservices Gateway Design

-### What is Model Context Protocol (MCP)?
+### Architecture Overview

-MCP is an emerging standard for routing requests to AI models based on context.
-Our implementation uses **Nginx as a lightweight reverse proxy** to route to specialized agents.
+Our implementation uses **Nginx as a lightweight reverse proxy** to route requests to specialized containerized AI agents, implementing a clean microservices pattern.

 ### Gateway Configuration